space-cadet/finite-velocity-diffusion/memory-bank/activeContext.md

 2. **Parameter Analysis Page**: Tools to explore how different parameters affect propagation speed, wave-diffusion behavior, and stability conditions
 3. **Numerical Analysis Page**: Tools for convergence and error analysis

-We are now planning to add a new section focused on graph-based diffusion:
+We have added a new section focused on graph-based diffusion:

-4. **Graph Diffusion Page**: A new page to explore diffusion on graphs using both ordinary and finite-velocity diffusion models, with and without potential terms
+4. **Graph Diffusion Page**: A new page to explore diffusion on graphs using both ordinary and finite-velocity diffusion models, with and without potential terms.
+The graph construction and visualization components are now functional.

 Current focus areas include: